yclas/documentation/2-step-sms-authentication.md

 permalink: /2-step-sms-authentication/
 keywords: settings, general, authentication, login, profile, sms, mobile, password, register
 ---
-Keep your users secure with two-step SMS authentication.
+Keep your users secure with the two-step SMS authentication.
 Two-step authentication is a mechanism to double check that your identity is legitimate.

-## How to enable and configure Two-step SMS Authentication
+## How to enable and configure Two-step SMS Authentication:

 1. Register at [Clickatell](https://www.clickatell.com)
 2. On Clickatell dasboard, choose **SMS integrations** on the left sidebar